mys1997mail/1/README2.md

 Created new server type "TTS" (TickTrader Server) to UserSorter tool.

 # What does it do
 TTUserSorter is using for user sorting by required Equity and Traded Volume.
-It separates users into the groups according the rules, which define by regular expression in configuration file.
+It separates users into the groups according the rules, which define by regular expression in configuration file and create instruction file for MetaManagerScript.

 # How do make it work
 All parameters for user sorting are set in configuration file "UserSorter.yml".
  - Open configuration file "UserSorter.yml";
  - Set required Equities and Trade Volumes ranges;
  - Set two regular expressions, which define
- 	1) which groups should be handled;
+ 	1) in which groups users should be handled;
-	2) name pattern for handled groups;
+	2) group name pattern for handled users;
  - Set TTServer connection
  	1) Address;
 	2) Login;